Careers

 The successful Teaching Assistant may be involved in the following:

 The hours will not exceed an average of 12 hours per week.
+Successful candidates could be assigned duties in one or more undergraduate courses.
 Wages as stated in the current BCGEU Collective Agreement are as follows:

 TO APPLY FOR THIS POSITION: